 PhD in Physics

 The doctor of philosophy degree is designed to educate scientists to be capable of independently formulating and solving problems of fundamental scientific importance.
-Detailed policies for the PhD degree are listed at the MU Graduate School.
+Detailed policies for the PhD degree are listed at the MU Graduate Studies.
 Here we give details specific to the Physics program.

 Applications for admission for graduate study in physics have to be completed online.
 Your online application should include the following material (to be uploaded in electronic format):

 - University of Missouri Graduate Studies Application.
 Use the online application system to fill out the application form and upload the required documents.

 - The results of the general GRE Test (required).
 MU institutional code for GRE: 6875 GRE department code: 0808

 - The results of the GRE Advanced Physics Test, if available (not mandatory, but strongly recommended).